-The equivalent symbol is used in modular arithmetic to express “wrap-around” behavior.
+The equivalent symbol is used in modular arithmetic to express that two numbers are congruent modulo some number .
 Typically, the symbol is used in an expression like this:

 The modulus operator returns the remainder of dividing the first expression by the second expression.